ABC Organic Gardener Magazine latest issue magazine cover.

 Choosing and caring for chooks

-Not everyone can have, or wants, a grand chook-house but no matter where you put your chooks, they need specific care.
-You also need to plan ahead because acquiring chooks before you are prepared can lead to disaster – for the garden, your sleep patterns, neighbourly relations and sometimes the chooks.
+No matter where you put your chooks, they need specific care.
+You need a plan.
+Acquiring chooks before you are prepared can lead to disaster: for the garden, sleep patterns, neighbourly relations and sometimes the chooks.

 Basic needs